 A SWOT analysis is a strategic planning technique that project managers can use to help them analyze their projects' strengths and weaknesses, as well as any opportunities and threats they may face.
+Think of it as a way of creating a project management contingency plan, that accounts for the potential pitfalls and opportunities that may arise throughout your project.
 Incorporating SWOT analysis in project management can help you improve your project planning, reduce project risk, and increase the likelihood of overall project success.

 Below, we’ll discuss the purpose of SWOT analysis in project management as well as eight implementation tips.
 But first, let’s briefly cover what SWOT stands for.